linpengcheng/PurefunctionPipelineDataflow/README.md

   - [Overview of the Warehouse/Workshop Model](#Overview-of-the-model)
     - Warehouse ...
       - It can have no container, ...

+so, Workshops (object method, microservices, independent systems) are decentralized and independent, but The workshop is connected with data services (object status, warehouse) to form a system (large object).

 `Traditional OO architecture` VS. `Warehouse/Workshop Model`